 In February 1945, Albennie was at Club Caverns, in Washington, DC.
 In September, she appeared at the Big Track Dinner Club in Norfolk, Virginia, where the MC was Gatemouth Moore.
 She was back in Norfolk in December, appearing at the Clef Club.
 The December 29 Pittsburgh Courier said: "The Clef Club is bringing Albannie [sic] Jones, blues singer, back to town for the Christmas season.
 Albannie made such a hit here when she came in the fall.
 She was held over for so long that her husband had to come down to visit her."
 Husband?
 This is the first we hear that she was married.
 Looking ahead, it's also the last.
 While it's true, we don't even know his name.

 There's only a single mention of her in 1946, when she ("Albina [sic] Jones, Blues Queen") played Detroit's Paradise Theater (the week of October 4) along with Tiny Bradshaw and his Orchestra, Pete Diggs, and John Mason.
 (But I'm sure that you would have gone just to see "Valley Of The Zombies" on the big screen.)

 In fact, she doesn't turn up again until August 6, 1947, when she (Albennie Jones) had a session for Decca Records, accompanied by pianist Sam Price and His Trio.
 The three songs were: "Give It Up Daddy Blues", "The Rain Is Falling", and "Papa Tree Top Blues".
 The second two were paired for a September release.
 (Unfortunately, Sammy Price's aggregations were quite fluid and I don't know for sure who was in any of them behind Albennie on her Decca recordings.
-The names I've seen for the Trio include Billy Butler, guitar; Percy Joel, bass; and Dorothea "Dottie" Smith, drums.
+The names I've seen for the Trio include Billy Butler, guitar; Percy Joell, bass; and Dorothea "Dottie" Smith, drums.
 Those three, along with pianist Chester Slater, were the group that recorded as the Harlemaires for Atlantic and behind Wynonie Harris on Aladdin.)

 Keeping with industry standards, her signing was announced in the August 30 Billboard, some three weeks after she'd already had a session.
 The blurb said that she was currently at the Baby Grand in Harlem.
 (Decca also announced the signing of Orville Brooks, "formerly with the Jubilaires [sic]").